I beg to move,

 Of course, alongside the carrot there needs to be the stick, for the unreasonable and unacceptable encampments.
 There still seems to be a lot of confusion about the conditions in which section 61 powers can be used.
 Many police forces do not believe that it is appropriate or even legal to use powers that the statute seems to provide.
 We need more clarity on that and more agreement.
 If the Government can contribute to that process with new protocols that will not only make existing powers clearer, but ensure that any new powers that are added do not suffer the same risk of being completely ineffective because of the kinds of concerns I have mentioned, that would be a huge help.

 As the hon.
 Member for North West Durham (Laura Pidcock) noted, the hon.
 Member for Aldridge-Brownhills (Wendy Morton) spoke of “gold-plating” human rights and equalities legislation.
 I took the time to read the article written by the hon.
 Member for Aldridge-Brownhills on the subject of this debate, and I have to say to her that one’s ethnicity, social group or how one identifies oneself does not make one a better person.
 Human rights are not held because someone lives in a house; they are held because someone is a human being.
-And someone’s human rights are not lessened because their lifestyle is different to those of other people.
+And someone’s human rights are not lessened because their lifestyle is different from the lifestyles of other people.

 The hon.
 Member’s article argues that